 The numbers don’t add up

-When you review your analytics, it’s important to understand the scope of the data—especially if you’re comparing analytics in Leadpages to those in other marketing services you use.
+When you review your analytics, it’s important to understand the scope of the data—especially if you’re comparing analytics in Leadpages to those in other marketing services you use or integrations you have connected.
 Here are some things to check if your page’s numbers don’t seem to add up:

 Leadpages’ analytics date range